AntonC9018/Hopper_University_Paper/paper.md

 #### 4.6.5.1.
 FlagsAttribute

-Probably the easiest to undertand and the most independent attribute I can think of is the `Flags` attribute.
+Probably the easiest to understand and the most independent attribute I can think of is the `Flags` attribute.
 It is a custom attribute I defined for marking an enum to be generated code for.
 In particular, the marked enum is considered to define flags.